 National Institute of Medical Herbalists

 I am a Member of the National Institute of Medical Herbalists (www.nimh.org.uk) the oldest organisation of herbalists in the UK.

 I have been a member of NIMH Continuing Professional Developing team for 8 years and love being involved in helping organize and deliver a high quality program of professional post graduate training seminars and courses to complementary health practitioners.

 I have completed training in Functional Medicine– ‘Nutrition head to toe’ and am enrolled in the applying functional medicine training program.
 I regularly attend conferences and seminars and have a particular interest in women’s health.

-I am completing Post graduate training in the use of Medicinal Mushrooms with Fred Gillam.
+I am completing a Post graduate training in the use of Medicinal Mushrooms with Fred Gillam.
 I find the synergy of herbs and mushrooms fascinating and very effective natural medicine.
+The research is fascinating and I believe medicinal mushrooms have a big part to play in future healthcare.